A Foodie Guide to Spanish Christmas Food, including Starters, Warm Spanish Food, Desserts & Christmas Desserts

 5. Boquerones en vinagre

-You can find it all year round, but it is also served as Spanish Christmas food as it is one of the most traditional Spanish tapas.
+You can find it all year round, but I like it served as Spanish Christmas food as it is one of the most traditional Spanish tapas for Christmas.

 If you want to make them at home, you should know that the secret of the boquerones is that they are marinated in vinegar and virgin olive oil.